sriramab/gamamanual/Tutorials/Tutorials/IncrementalModel/IncrementalModel_step3.md

-# 2. Charts
+# 3. Integration of GIS Data
-This step Illustrates how define monitors and charts in GAMA.
-In addition, it illustrates how to define a stopping condition for the simulation.
+This step Illustrates how load and agentry GIS data.